lucamartucci/lucamartucci.github.io/index.md

 ## Academic Interests

-I like interesting mathematical problems with motivation from computation.
+In general I like interesting mathematical problems with motivation from computation, which are usually tagged with Algorithms, Computationanl Complexity Theory, Pseudorandomness.

-Currently I mainly think about:

-* Design and analysis of heuristic algorithms for average-case problems.
-* Analysis of Boolean functions.
-Especially structural and Fourier properties of concrete computational models, like [DNFs](https://en.wikipedia.org/wiki/Disjunctive_normal_form).

 I also have a growing interest in projects that aim at closing the gap between theory and practice, especially in understanding experimental results on real instances, and in developing good heuristics guided by theory.